2013 Shahbag protests: International Crimes Tribunal (ICT) of 2010

 Since 2000, there has been growing demands in Bangladesh for justice related to war crimes committed during the 1971 struggle; the issue was central to the 2008 general election.
 The Awami League-led, 14-party Grand Alliance included this issue in its election manifesto.
 Its rival, four-party alliance (which included the BNP and Jamaat-e-Islami) had several leaders alleged to have committed war crimes.

 The Grand Alliance won the election (held on 29 December 2008) with a two-thirds majority, based in part on its promise to prosecute alleged war criminals.

 On 29 January 2009 the new Parliament unanimously passed a resolution to prosecute war criminals.
 The government intended to use the 1973 law: the International Crimes (Tribunals) Act.
 The government worked to amend the law, updating it and incorporating in it other nations' experience.
 The amendments provided the legal basis for the trial of individuals and political parties that had committed war crimes during Bangladesh liberation war.
 The government was empowered to appeal tribunal decisions.

 On 25 March 2010, the Awami-led government announced the formation of a three-member tribunal, a seven-member investigation agency, and a twelve-member prosecution team to conduct the trials under the ICT Act 1973.
 The panel of three judges included Fazle Kabir and Zahir Ahmed, with Mohammed Nizamul Huq as chairman.
 Abdul Matin, Abdur Rahim, Kutubur Rahman, Shamsul Arefin, Mir Shahidul Islam, Nurul Islam and M. Abdur Razzak Khan were appointed to assist the state prosecutors.
 Golam Arif Tipu was named Chief Prosecutor.
-Others prosecutors were Syed Rezaur Rahman, Golam Hasnayen, Rana Das Gupta, Zahirul Huq, Nurul Islam Sujan, Syed Haider Ali, Khandaker Abdul Mannan, Mosharraf Hossain Kajal, Ziad Al-Malum, Sanjida Khanom and Sultan Mahmud Semon.
+Others prosecutors were Syed Rezaur Rahman, Golam Hasnayen, Rana Das Gupta, Zahirul Huq, Nurul Islam Sujan, Syed Haider Ali, Khandaker Abdul Mannan, Mosharraf Hossain Kajal, Zead Al Malum, Sanjida Khanom, and Sultan Mahmud Semon.